-- We enter and leave Venice in style via the 'Alilaguna', which takes us across the lagoon during our airport transfers.
+- We leave Venice in style via the 'Alilaguna', which takes us across the lagoon on our airport transfer.
 This service is just one bridge away from our Hotel, again perfectly situated.

 - Located in a quiet and peaceful calle overlooking St Mark's Basin, our Hotel occupies premises once used as a studio by Alessandro Vittoria, one of the most important 16th century Venetian sculptors.
 Close to the hotel is the Chiesa della Pietà, where for many years Antonio Vivaldi (1678 - 1741) one of the greatest composers of the Italian Baroque, taught and played.

 - Once settled, we take an orientation walk featuring many of the treasures of Venice, helping you find your way around a few key places and – most important! – the route back to your Hotel.

 - Many of the major tourist sights are within a few hundred yards of your Hotel.
 You are only a few minutes' walk from St Mark's Basilica, the Doge's Palace and the Bridge of Sighs.

 - There are many places to eat, from streetside cafes to good osteria, trattoria and restaurants.
 Your Guide will show you a few good places, but virtually everyone in Venice speaks English, so you should feel safe everywhere.